mxbusch/mxbusch.github.io/_pages/about.md

 ---

-If you want, I can also make it sound more polished for a brochure or website.

 Formerly, I was a research associate at the **[Institute for Machine Tools and Industrial Management (*iwb*)](https://www.mec.ed.tum.de/en/iwb/homepage/)** at the **[Technical University of Munich (TUM)](https://www.tum.de/en/)**.